Courses

 Kolbe’s Reaction

-Kolbe's Reaction of Preparation of Alkane
+Kolbe's Reaction to Preparation of Alkane

-Electrolysis is the process of electrolyzing a concentrated sodium salt of a carboxylic acid.
+Electrolysis is the process of electrolysing a concentrated sodium salt of a carboxylic acid.
 In one of the products, the alkane is produced at the anode.
 This reaction of the formation of alkane from a derivative of the carboxylic acid is also known as Kolbe’s reaction.

 seo images